paydro/rebuild/README.md

 rebuild -- go test ./...
 ```

-`rebuild` also works well with projects that run continuosly like HTTP servers.
+`rebuild` also works well with projects that run continuously like HTTP servers.
 In the following example, when a file changes in the current directory, the
 `http` binary is built, and executed.
 When a new change occurs, `rebuild` will
 properly kill the old `http` binary, rebuild the binary, and execute `http`